LocalEpi/LEMMA/README.md

 ### Sheet 1: Parameters with Distributions
 Briefly, LEMMA requires parameters related to the epidemic modeling (e.g., basic reproductive number, duration of infectiousness, percent of infected persons who are hospitalized).
 LEMMA also allows the user to specify the timing and impact of public health interventions, such as school closures and shelter-in-place orders.
 The current implementation allows for 3 interventions; the first two are assumed to occur before the current date, and the third can be used to simulate epidemic if measures are implemented or lifted at a future date.
 Explanations for specific parameters are provided below.

 - Priors (Row 3): Specify the sampling probabilities for each parameter.
-You can change these as long as they sum to 100% The E-column corresponds to your best guess and should be given the most weight.
+You can change these as long as they sum to 100% The E-column corresponds to your most likely prior and should be given the most weight.

 - Basic reproductive number R0 before Intervention1: This should represent initial epidemic growth before any public health interventions were implemented.